SEAL-IIT-KGP/TWINSSE/README.md

 .
 ```

-(The rows are not necessarily of the same length!)
+(All rows are not necessarily of the same length!)

-All kw and id values are 4 byte hex values (this can be changed if required).
+All kw and id values are 4 byte hex values (this can be changed if required) obtained from the hash digest of actual keyword and id strings.
+This is a representation we chose specifically for experimental purposes.
 Please keep in mind where `.dat` and `.csv` extensions are used while modifying the source files.
-Otherwise, the files will not be read.
+Otherwise, the files will not be read, and the program will terminate early.

 ---

 ## Primary Makefile <a name="primake"></a>

-The following Makefile rules build and clean the suprojects and necessary libraries of this project.
-The compiled executables in each project subdirectories need to executed manually.
+The following Makefile rules build and clean the suprojects and compile necessary libraries for the subprojects.
+The compiled executables in each project subdirectory need to executed manually from respective project subdirectory.

 - __all__  - Builds conjunctive, disjunctive, dnf, cnf and precision executables